GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ## Executing a revision

 When a Nextflow pipeline is created or updated using GitHub (or another code repository), a new revision is created.
-Each revision is identified by a unique number, which can be used to track changes made to the pipeline and to ensure that the same version of the pipeline is used consistently across different runs.
+Each revision is identified by a unique git reference (branch, tag, or commit SHA), which can be used to track changes made to the pipeline and to ensure that the same version of the pipeline is used consistently across different runs.

 The Nextflow `info` command can be used to view pipeline properties, such as the project name, repository, local path, main script, and revisions.
 The `*` indicates which revision of the pipeline is pinned and will be executed when using the `run` command.